WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Imports Error Logs in default Logformat and separates Apache & System errors.
 See Error Log views below.

-Follow `INSTALL.md` for easy MySQL database installation.
 Python executes all MySQL from command prompt or PM2.
+Easy MySQL database installation with 3 simple steps.
 ## MySQL Access Log View by Browser - 1 of 50 schema views
-MySQL View - apache_logs.access_log_browser_list - data from LogFormat: combined & extended
+MySQL View - apache_logs.access_ua_browser_list - data from LogFormat: combined & extended
 ![view-access_useragent_browser_list](https://github.com/user-attachments/assets/1550daf7-e591-47c4-a70a-cb4fc5fdefd9)
 ## Application Description
 This is a fast, reliable processing application with detailed event-logging and two-staged data conversation.
 Data manipulation can be fine tuned in second conversion stage if required for customizing LogFormats.
 Log-levels can be set to capture every process step, info messages and errors of the import process from log file to schema import_log table.